brycewray/eleventy_solo/src/posts/2020/05/battle-ios-email-heavyweights.md

 It could be that, somewhere out there, somebody is secretly working on a truly MailMate-like iOS email app and, if so, there will be a small but extremely interested cadre of users ready to embrace it when it appears on the App Store.
 But, unless and until that occurs, Preside is the way to go.

 **Acknowledgment**: I'm extremely grateful to the members of the MailMate mailing list who responded to my recent request for their impressions of both AltaMail and Preside.
-I knew my pedestrian use cases couldn't begin to match the experiences of *true* email power users, so I found their observations invaluable.{.yellowBox}
+I knew my use cases couldn't begin to match the experiences of *true* email power users, so I found their observations invaluable.{.yellowBox}